• Skip to primary navigation

 Top tip

-• The chocolate sea salt RX bar you buy at the store have some chunky almond pieces in them.
-To make your bars like this add half the almonds (¾ cup) in step two with the cashews, and add the other half (¾ cup) with the cocoa powder so you get some large chunks of almonds.
+The chocolate sea salt RX bar you buy at the store has some chunky almond pieces in it.
+To have almond chunks in your bars, add half the almonds (¾ cup) in step two with the cashews, and add the other half (¾ cup) with the cocoa powder so you get some large chunks of almonds!

 Homemade RX Bars without Egg White Powder